pymag09/magnet/README.md

 `console.sh` - script which opens console of your preference (edit `console.sh` before first run)
 `mt.conf` - defines what plugin to use and path to `console.sh`

+## Dependencies
+python-qt4 - for GUI
+xdotool - for managing tabs in your terminal

 ![demo](images/magnet-demo.gif)